 Farm stressors can come from many directions including the agricultural system, farm and family finances, mental and physical health challenges, and relationship difficulties.
 A healthy response to these challenges involves paying attention to the stressors within all of these areas and determining coping strategies that are useful in each area.

-Use the playlist below to view our Farm Stress video series, including the 2019 South Dakota Farm and Ranch Stress Summit.
+Use the playlist above to view our Farm Stress video series, including the 2019 South Dakota Farm and Ranch Stress Summit.

 All Farm Stress Content

 SDSU Extension will host a Question, Persuade, Refer (QPR) Training Tuesday, June 21 from 5-6:30 p.m. on the campus of South Dakota State University.

 The voucher program provides funding for free mental health counseling services to farm families.